raphCode/master-thesis-muzero/evaluation.typ

 turn and the current round number in the !g, respectively.
 Their respective lengths are defined by the game settings $n$ and $r$.
 Refer to @tbl-carchess_settings for the specific settings I use.

-This chapter is divided into two parts.
-The first one examines the effects of the different proposed modifications on top of !mz on training performance.
-For this, an ablation study is chosen so that the effect of individual modifications as well as groups of modifications can be analyzed.
-The second part applies the proposed !algo to a !mp !g.